twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/machines/macos.md

 ## Use `brew bundle` to manage your brews and casks

-Homebrew's [`brew bundle`
-subcommand](https://docs.brew.sh/Manpage#bundle-subcommand) allows you to specify a list of brews and casks to be installed.
+Homebrew's [`brew bundle` subcommand][bundle] allows you to specify a list of brews and casks to be installed.
 You can integrate this with chezmoi by creating a `run_once_` script.
-For example, create a file in your source directory called `run_once_before_install-packages-darwin.sh.tmpl`
+For example, create a file in your source directory called `run_once_before_install-packages-darwin.sh.tmpl` containing:
-containing:

 ```text
 {{- if eq .chezmoi.os "darwin" -}}